-John is heavy on the deity of Christ in both the gospel of John and in his epistles, such much so, that John declares that fellowship with God is contingent on Jesus being divine.
+John is heavy on the deity of Christ in both the gospel of John and in his epistles, so much so, that John declares that fellowship with God is contingent on Jesus being divine.

 That which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with his Son Jesus Christ.

-Fellowship with the Father and his Son Jesus Christ is fellowship with the Father, and the One whom John claims is eternal life.
+Fellowship with the Father and his Son Jesus Christ is fellowship with the Father, and the Son whom John claims is eternal life.
 In 1 John 2, the apostle addresses fathers, young men, and little children (most likely these are references to spiritual growth).
-To the fathers, he says, I write unto you, fathers, because ye have known him that is from the beginning (2:13) and, I have written unto you, fathers, because ye have known him that is from the beginning (2:14).
+To the fathers he says, I write unto you, fathers, because ye have known him that is from the beginning (2:13) and, I have written unto you, fathers, because ye have known him that is from the beginning (2:14).

 At the close of his epistle, John declares Jesus is the true God!